cstath/PPM-Filters/README.md

 # PPM-Filters
 This application provides basic image filtering for files in ppm format.
 You can apply successive filters and export the filtered image into an output file.
-The filters currently available, are gray, blur, median and diff filters.
+The filters currently supported, are gray, blur, median, diff and color filters.

-It also includes a simplistic Qt graphical front-end of the application, allowing for interactive image processing.
+A Qt graphical front-end of the application is also included, allowing for interactive image processing.

+About the Filters
+-

+- gray: turns the image into grayscale.
+- blur: each pixel takes the average value of it's neighbours.
+- median: each pixel takes the median value of it's neighbours.
+- diff: each pixel takes the difference between its maximum and its minimum neighbours.
+- color: each color channel (r,g,b) is multiplied by a separate scale factor.

 Installation
 -